-Highly successful head coach Marcus Kahn begins his fifth season as head men’s basketball coach at the University of Mary Washington.
+Highly successful head coach Marcus Kahn begins his sixth season as head men’s basketball coach at the University of Mary Washington.

-Kahn inherited an Eagle program that had 11 winning seasons in its past 12 years, and continued to gain success, winning 15 games in 2015-16, and advancing to the CAC semifinals in three of his four seasons at the helm.
+Kahn inherited an Eagle program that had 11 winning seasons in its past 12 years, and continued to gain success, winning 15 games in 2015-16, and advancing to the CAC semifinals in four of his five seasons at the helm.
+In 2018-19, he captured his 300th career victory, and saw freshman Greg Rowson claim CAC Rookie of the Year honors as the Eagles captured 18 wins on the year and were regionally ranked throughout the season.

 “Marcus and I have been to each other’s practices and I have nothing but the highest of praise for him”, said longtime Penn and current Temple head coach Fran Dunphy.
 “He is a quality individual, a consummate professional, and the kind of person I’d want coaching my team.
 What a great hire!”

-Kahn led Cabrini to a 26-2 overall mark this winter, standing as the last undefeated team in the nation until February 15, and closing the year ranked ninth in the nation.
+Kahn led Cabrini to a 26-2 overall mark in 2014, standing as the last undefeated team in the nation until February 15, and closing the year ranked ninth in the nation.
 Cabrini finished 25-6 and a No. 13 final ranking in 2012-13, as the team appeared in its second consecutive NCAA Tournament Elite Eight game

 Kahn led the Cavaliers on a magical run in 2011-12 posting the nation's best record of 31-2.
 After suffering a two point overtime loss to end 2011, Cabrini won 22 consecutive games leading to the National Championship game in Salem, Va, the school's first appearance in a national championship game.
 Kahn was named Mid-Atlantic Coach of the Year by D3hoops.com and the National Association of Basketball Coaches, as well as a finalist for the prestigious Glen Robinson Division III and John McLendon National Coach of the Year honors.